Web Content Display (Global)

 If the moderator/supervisor confirms the two student sample grade(s) they recommend that all grades in the moderation sample are consistent and confirmed.

 If the moderator/supervisor are unable to confirm or adjust a student sample grade(s), noting inconsistencies in the two samples they review one more student sample at that grade (if available) to make a recommendation based on the majority.
 For example, the third C sample is confirmed the overall grade is confirmed.
 If there is not a third student sample the moderator will confirm the grades assigned by the school.

 - Moderators indicate, on the electronic Stage 1 moderation sample form, which student samples were reviewed.

 - Moderators provide a recommendation to either confirm or adjust results.
-Moderators do not complete the electronic Stage 1 moderation feedback form.
+Where grades are confirmed, moderators complete the electronic Stage 1 moderation feedback form.

 - Supervisors review the proposed recommendations to adjust results to ensure that they reflect the statewide interpretation and application of the performance standards.
 Any adjustments must be based on the substantive evidence viewed from the moderation sample, the performance standards, and the specifications of the relevant subject outline.